lemaslab/rump/README.md

 ### Help message

-UMPIRE can display usage information on the command line:
+ReUMP can display usage information on the command line:
 ```
 Nextflow run_all.nf --help true
 ```